prestonharberts/bib/Bible/lam2.md

 > Clapped their hands to mock you.
 > They sneered and shook their heads
 > At Daughter Jerusalem.
->  “ Ha!
+> “Ha!
 Is this the city they called
->  ‘ The perfection of beauty,
+> ‘The perfection of beauty,
->  ‘ The source of joy of the whole earth!’?”
+> ‘The source of joy of the whole earth!’?”
 ###### 16
 > All your enemies
 > Gloated over you.
 > They sneered and gnashed their teeth;
 > They said, “We have destroyed her!
->  “ Ha!
+> “Ha!
 We have waited a long time for this day.
->  “ We have lived to see it!”
+> “We have lived to see it!”
 ###### 17
 > The LORD has done what he planned;
 > He has fulfilled his promise